pblaas/cloudinit_generator/README.md

 ## Cloudinit generator
-This script and templates can be used to simplify deployment of a LOCAL Container Linux Kubernetes cluster.
+This script and templates can be used to simplify deployment of a CoreOS Container Linux Kubernetes cluster.
 It contains 3 steps.

 ### Modify
 Change the config.env with the required settings.